 - Register for work with DES

 - File a claim for each calendar week of benefits you request

-- Actively seek work during any week for which unemployment benefits are claimed.
+- Actively seek out work during any week for which unemployment benefits are claimed.

-North Carolina computes unemployment benefits by taking the amount of your wages in the highest quarter of the last 16 months, and dividing it by 26.
+North Carolina computes unemployment benefits by taking a portion of your wages in the highest quarter of the last 16 months and dividing it by 26.
 For example, say that during the past year at your job, you earned $6,000 during the highest quarter.
 Dividing that by 26, your weekly benefit would be $230.
 You can receive benefits directly deposited to your account, or via a debit card.

 The North Carolina Employment Security Commission has what's called a “base period” to determine eligibility for unemployment benefits.
 Usually, this means someone must work the first four of the last five calendar quarters.
 If you worked for at least the first 12 months out of the last 16, you're eligible.

 Can I Be Denied Unemployment Benefits in North Carolina?

 You certainly can, and there are a number of reasons.
 As mentioned above, if you quit your job voluntarily, you won't receive benefits.
 Also, you will most likely be denied if you were fired for violation of company policy or misconduct, you have very limited hours you can work, if you are not eligible to work in the United States, or if you were involved in a strike.